afarrukh125/AldwychImplementation/README.md

 If you wish to generate a graphical view of how the lexer and parser handle some input, this can be done easily, after running the command above to generate the visitors and listeners from ANTLR.

-* `javac *.java` (This can lead to the directory becoming quite messy so use `rm *.class` to clean up as required)
+* `javac -cp "antlr-4.5.3-complete.jar" *.java` (This can lead to the directory becoming quite messy so use `rm *.class` to clean up as required)
-* `java org.antlr.v4.gui.TestRig Aldwych aldwychClass -gui`
+* `java -cp ".;antlr-4.5.3-complete.jar" org.antlr.v4.gui.TestRig Aldwych aldwychClass -gui`

 The command line should then pause and allow you to write or paste in any Aldwych code.
 Press `Ctrl+Z` and `Enter` once the input has been passed.
 After this, a generated parse tree should show up, unless there were errors while parsing.
+As mentioned, looking at a way to get the ANTLR JAR files into the class path, and aliasing these commands on your operating system will be of significant benefit.
+Plenty of guides are available to get this sorted.